Give2Peer/g2p-client-android/README.md

 A version for everybody, working under API 10.
-This version (and all of 1.x.x) does not have a proper layout for tablets, and is ugly, but it has a very extensive hardware support.
+This version (and all of 1.x.x) does not have a proper layout for tablets, and is ugly, but it has a very extensive hardware support, and will be kept published as fallback for users that are below API 21.

 - [ ] Action points.
 - [ ] Experience points.